UPPMAX/R-matlab-julia-HPC/docs/advanced/distributed_parallelism/README.md

 ## Allocating distributed jobs

 - Use `--ntasks=N` or `-n=N`
-- Use `srun`
+- Use `srun` if you run a script
-- Use an MPI version of your software: a 'regular' non-MPI version will never work!
+- Use an MPI or "distributed" version of your software: a 'regular' non-MPI version will never work!
+- Use `mpirun` if it is real MPI.

 !!! warning